Journey with peace of mind as we handle every single detail of your trip for your utmost enjoyment.

 Mosul (Nineveh)

 After breakfast, head to visit Nineveh, an ancient Assyrian city founded in the 3rd millennium BCE and grew to become one of the largest and most important cities in the ancient world, with a population of over 100,000 people.
 Nineveh served as the capital of the Assyrian Empire, a powerful empire that dominated the region for several centuries.
-The city was known for its impressive walls, palaces, and temples, including the Temple of Ishtar.
+The city was known for its impressive walls, palaces, and temples.
+We Visit the Adad and Nergal gates in addition to outer walls of Nineva.
 However, the Babylonians sacked and destroyed the city in 612 BCE, marking the end of the Assyrian Empire.

 Day 15 – Friday, October 23